-As you can see, I consider the nonlinear buckling analysis to be more difficult, and time consuming analysis that gives better results.
+As you can see, I consider the nonlinear buckling analysis to be a more difficult, and time-consuming analysis that gives better results.
 If you are interested in Linear Buckling I wrote about it here.
 Basic concepts of geometric nonlinearity are described here.

-In previous part of the course I have performed an LBA (linear buckling) analysis and checked the optimal mesh size for the task.
-The outcome I have received is summarised at the picture below.
+In the previous part of the course, I have performed an LBA (linear buckling) analysis and checked the optimal mesh size for the task.
+The outcome I have received is summarised in the picture below.

 Please note the distinctive shell deformation after instability failure at load 36.55kN/m.

-It is possible to read from this stability path that critical load in case of nonlinear analysis is 30.6kN/m which is 16% smaller than the outcome from LBA.
-Also the deformed shape of the shell after collapse differs greatly from that obtained with LBA.
+It is possible to read from this stability path that critical load in the case of nonlinear analysis is 30.6kN/m which is 16% smaller than the outcome from LBA.
+Also, the deformed shape of the shell after collapse differs greatly from that obtained with LBA.

-As shown on the above example difference between linear and nonlinear buckling is important.
-In simple problems difference in critical load between those two is in around 15% (as in presented example).
-From my experience I would say that the more complex problem, the higher difference in outcomes between those two analyzes is.
-I think that the highest difference I have obtained was around 100% – I will try to find such problem and post an example in the blog.
-It is also important to notice that LBA do not predict shape of the instability well (especially in shells).
-This is important not only as an information about collapse region – sometimes scaled LBA deformation is used as imperfections, and this may lead to falsified results.
+As shown in the above example difference between linear and nonlinear buckling is important.
+In simple problems difference in critical load between those two is around 15% (as in the presented example).
+From my experience, I would say that the more complex problem, the higher difference in outcomes between those two analyzes is.
+I think that the highest difference I have obtained was around 100% – I will try to find such a problem and post an example in the blog.
+It is also important to notice that LBA does not predict the shape of the instability well (especially in shells).
+This is important not only as information about collapse region – sometimes scaled LBA deformation is used as imperfections, and this may lead to falsified results.

-I would say that the biggest drawback for linear buckling is inability to incorporate nonlinear material behaviour into this procedure.
+I would say that the biggest drawback for linear buckling is the inability to incorporate nonlinear material behavior into this procedure.
 This is often a very important aspect of analysis and will be discussed later on.